-- Prevent access to the machine by all unauthorized workers. - Prior to inspection, park the machine in a flat area and attach a 'Under Inspection' sign. - · Clean the machine before inspection or maintenance. - When performing inspection or maintenance on a dirty machine, it may be difficult to diagnosis or detect the cause of a problem with the machine. - Dust or dirt accumulated on the machine may cause a worker to slip or fall. - Wear protective goggles and protective clothes when cleaning the machine using a compressed water. - Do not spray water or steam directly onto any electronic components. - Use proper lighting devices when operating the machine in a dark area. - Use lighting devices that are explosion-proof when handling flammable materials such as fuel and hydraulic oil. - Never attempt to use a direct flame such as a cigarette lighter in lieu of the lighting device. - · Check the level of the cooling water after stopping and sufficiently cooling down the engine. - Sufficiently relieve the inside pressure before opening the cooling water cap. - The cooling system contains basic components.
-Use caution to prevent the skin or eyes from coming into contact with the basic materials. - Exercise special care to protect the body from contact with hot fluid or parts. - Replace the filters only after shutting off and sufficiently cooling down the engine. - · Slowly remove the operating oil filter plug to relieve the inside pressure. - · Relieve the pressure from the hydraulic system before disconnecting any lines and fittings.
+- · Prevent access to the machine by all unauthorized workers. - Prior to inspection, park the machine in a flat area and attach a 'Under Inspection' sign. - · Clean the machine before inspection or maintenance. - When performing inspection or maintenance on a dirty machine, it may be difficult to diagnosis or detect the cause of a problem with the machine. - Dust or dirt accumulated on the machine may cause a worker to slip or fall. - Wear protective goggles and protective clothes when cleaning the machine using a compressed water. - Do not spray water directly on sensors or electric connectors (sensors or electrical connection units, etc.).
+If water gets into the electrical system, it can cause operational problems. - · Use proper lighting devices when operating the machine in a dark area. - Use lighting devices that are explosion-proof when handling flammable materials such as fuel and hydraulic oil. - Never attempt to use a direct flame such as a cigarette lighter in lieu of the lighting device. - Check the level of the cooling water after stopping and sufficiently cooling down the engine. - Sufficiently relieve the inside pressure before opening the cooling water cap. - The cooling system contains basic components.
+Use caution to prevent the skin or eyes from coming into contact with the basic materials. - Exercise special care to protect the body from contact with hot fluid or parts. - Replace the filters only after shutting off and sufficiently cooling down the engine. - Slowly remove the operating oil filter plug to relieve the inside pressure. - Relieve the pressure from the hydraulic system before disconnecting any lines and fittings.